rtib/cql-metrics-collector/demo/README.md

 ## Usage

-Set up the list of Cassandra nodes equipped with cql-metrics-collector in `demo/prometheus/cassandra_targets.json` and start the demo with
+Set up the list of Cassandra nodes equipped with cql-metrics-collector in `demo/cassandra_targets.json`.
+Start the demo with

 ``` % docker-compose up```

+This will bring up two containers, one running [VictoriaMetrics](https://docs.victoriametrics.com/) configured to scrape the cql-metrics-collector targets listed in `cassandra_targets.json`.
+A second container will run a [Grafana](https://grafana.com/oss/grafana/) with provisioned datasource and the pre-built dashboards available.

-Then go to http://localhost:3000 where a Grafana with provisioned dashboards should be available.
+Go to http://localhost:3000 where the demo will be available.

-## Dashboards

-Predefined dashboards are availble at `../dashboards` folder.
-Dashboards found there are provisioned into the demo environment and can also be imported to a Grafana having a Prometheus datasource configured as default providing the metrics collected from cql-metrics-collector instances.

-Currently available dashboards are

-* Cluster Overview - providing an overview of the whole Cluster
-* Schema details - insights into the metrics of a selected keyspace/table
-* Node details - per node metrics on the operation and service a selected node